nliaquin/linux-guides/xrandr-reorder-monitors.md

 Now the changes will persist at startup.

-That's it, and if you have any questions, email me at nickolas@nliaquin.xyz
+That's it, and if you have any questions, email me at nickolasiaquinta@gmail.com